 Hi!
 I’m Kathleen Royal Phillips.
-I’m a food stylist, recipe developer, cookbook author, and shortcut recipe food blogger loving life in a charming town called Gardendale, Alabama, with my husband and two teenage children.
+I’m a food stylist, cookbook author, mom and lover of shortcut recipes loving life in a charming town called Gardendale, Alabama with my husband and two teenage children.
 I love to cook and laugh…not necessarily in that order.

 Why Grits and Gouda?
 I’m Southern with a pinch of gourmet and a dash of healthy and frugal…and so are my recipes.
 Most of my recipes have shortcuts in them because although I love to bake from scratch and make jams and pickles, I always have a to-do list so the more shortcuts in the kitchen, the more I can check off my project wish list.

 I was born and raised near the Ozarks of Arkansas but I have lived in Alabama most of my adult life so my roots run deep in traditional Southern food.
-I’ve also been a food professional for 29 years so I also lean toward the freshest ingredients with my radar out for what’s trending while constantly looking for a shortcut to make it happen on my table.
+I’ve also been a food professional for 29 years so I also lean toward the freshest ingredients with my radar out for what’s trending while constantly looking for a shortcut to make it happen on my table and on a budget.

-My goal is to inspire you to get in the kitchen.
+My goal on my food blog is to inspire you to get in the kitchen.
 Period.
 Then, after you are in the kitchen, I’ll show you how to cook with fresh, seasonal ingredients and encourage you along the way to share hospitality with others.
 I think it is important to be a good steward of my money so unless it’s on the gourmet side or cooking for a special occasion, I’m watching the budget and will pass along money-saving tips and time-saving short cuts.
 Heads up!
 What’s in season is also, usually what’s on sale.